Skip to content

 Pool shock calculator

-Estimate how much pool shock to use.
+Pool Shock Calculator: Estimate how much to use.

-Enter pool gallons, current free chlorine, target free chlorine, and product strength.
+Enter swimming pool gallons, current free chlorine, target free chlorine, and product strength.
 The calculator estimates liquid chlorine gallons or cal-hypo pounds, then reminds you when to retest before swimming.

 -